HandongLIU/p1/Week1/README.md

 ## introduce
 - This is a webpage about TimeCake startup company promotion and online ordering.
+- Showing the types of cakes
+- And supports online booking

 ## Featured Projects
 - The web page displays the product categories.